 The start to the 2020-21 school year will be delayed from its original start date to provide much needed time for our teachers to prepare for the significant change in teaching.
 View the amended 2020-21 calendar.

 Curriculum Night is a time for parents to meet as a group with their children’s teachers to learn about the curriculum for the various grade levels and ask questions.
 This year Curriculum Night will be held as a virtual event.
-We will post the 2020 dates as we get closer to the start of school.

 2020-21 School Supply Lists

 Please see the school supply lists for each school and grade level.
 It is recommended that while the District is starting the year with Remote Learning that students obtain the supplies.
 It is anticipated that many of the supplies will be needed during Remote Learning as well as when schools in our region return to onsite learning due to the movement to Phase V in the Restore Illinois Plan.
 Please visit our school supply list webpage.

 View student health examination and immunization requirements (Spanish).
 There are specific requirements for students entering preschool, kindergarten, second grade and sixth grade, as well as for all new students.
 Visit the Health Services page for more information.
 Please note that these vaccinations and/or health examinations are required by state law even though the District is in remote learning.